Lexingto/Simple-Discord-Bot/README.md

 # Simple Discord Bot

-Made a while ago as of uploading this file but I basically was curious about how discord bots worked and I wanted to take a look at how they work so I looked around and did research on how to make one of my own and ended up with what is in the file you see
+Made a while ago as of uploading this file, but I was basically curious about how discord bots worked, I wanted to take a look at how they work so I looked around and did research on how to make one of my own and ended up with what you see in the file.